ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Execution Engine

 To accelerate analytical workloads, \sysname supports an Analytic Pipeline Mode (APM) that optimizes query planning and resource allocation for low-latency analytical processing.
 At its core, APM adopts a vectorized, pipeline-parallel execution model that processes columnar data in CPU-efficient batches, achieving high instruction throughput with minimal scheduling overhead.
 APM incorporates several operator-level optimizations to accelerate core analytical primitives.

-For aggregations, it employs an \textbf{adaptive passthrough} mechanism that samples early input to estimate grouping-key cardinality and the reduction ratio, dynamically choosing between partial aggregation or direct shuffling followed by merge aggregation to avoid unnecessary local grouping and redundant merge computation.
+For aggregations, it employs an \textit{adaptive} mechanism that samples early input to estimate grouping-key cardinality and the reduction ratio, dynamically choosing between partial aggregation or direct shuffling followed by merge aggregation to avoid unnecessary local grouping and redundant merge computation.
 For joins, APM applies \textbf{runtime filters} generated by build-side operators and pushes them down to probe-side scans, enabling early elimination of non-matching join keys and significantly reducing both probe-side data volume and the irregular, non-sequential access patterns that typically arise during join probing.

 To maintain stable pipeline execution under high concurrency, APM integrates a \textbf{credit-based flow control} scheme in which each downstream operator grants a bounded number of processing credits to its upstream producers.
 This regulates data production and buffer occupancy, preventing excessive queuing and sustaining steady pipeline throughput.
 APM also supports an \textbf{ordered consumption} mechanism that preserves the order of intermediate results when the upstream operator already produces ordered output.
 The consumer incrementally merges incoming ordered segments as they arrive, avoiding a full materialization-and-sort step and reducing overall query latency.